Ratite: Evolution

 Kiwi and tinamous are the only palaeognath lineages not to evolve gigantism, perhaps because of competitive exclusion by giant ratites already present on New Zealand and South America when they arrived or arose.
 The fact that New Zealand has been the only land mass to recently support two major lineages of flightless ratites may reflect the near total absence of native mammals, which allowed kiwi to occupy a mammal-like nocturnal niche.
 However, various other landmasses such as South America and Europe have supported multiple lineages of flightless ratites that evolved independently, undermining this competitive exclusion hypothesis.

 Most recently, studies on genetic and morphological divergence and fossil distribution show that paleognaths as a whole probably had an origin in the northern hemisphere.
 Early Cenozoic northern hemisphere paleognaths such as Lithornis, Pseudocrypturus, Paracathartes and Palaeotis appear to be the most basal members of the clade.
 The various ratite lineages were probably descended from flying ancestors that independently colonised South America and Africa from the north, probably initially in South America.
-From South America they could have traveled overland to Australia via Antarctica, (by the same route marsupials are thought to have used to reach Australia) and then reached New Zealand and Madagascar via "sweepstakes" dispersals across the oceans.
+From South America, they could have traveled overland to Australia via Antarctica, (by the same route marsupials are thought to have used to reach Australia) and then reached New Zealand and Madagascar via "sweepstakes" dispersals (rare low probability dispersal methods, such as long distance rafting) across the oceans.
 Gigantism would have evolved subsequent to trans-oceanic dispersals.

 Loss of flight

 Loss of flight allows birds to eliminate the costs of maintaining various flight-enabling adaptations like high pectoral muscle mass, hollow bones and a light build, et cetera.
 The basal metabolic rate of flighted species is much higher than that of flightless terrestrial birds.
 But energetic efficiency can only help explain the loss of flight when the benefits of flying are not critical to survival.

 Research on flightless rails indicates the flightless condition evolved in the absence of predators.
 This shows flight to be generally necessary for survival and dispersal in birds.
 In apparent contradiction to this, many landmasses occupied by ratites are also inhabited by predatory mammals.
-However, the K–Pg extinction event created a window of time with large predators absent that may have allowed the ancestors of ratites to evolve flightlessness.
+However, the K–Pg extinction event created a window of time with large predators absent that may have allowed the ancestors of extant flightless ratites to evolve flightlessness.
 They subsequently underwent selection for large size.
 One hypothesis suggests that as predation pressure decreases on islands with low raptor species richness and no mammalian predators, the need for large, powerful flight muscles that make for a quick escape decreases.
 Moreover, raptor species tend to become generalist predators on islands with low species richness, as opposed to specializing in the predation of birds.
 An increase in leg size compensates for a reduction in wing length in insular birds that have not lost flight by providing a longer lever to increase force generated during the thrust that initiates takeoff.